Cucumber Beit (Beth) Alpha (38-16)

 I grow these for their smaller size and delicious taste.
 Produces well and many of my customers like them for their gardens because they are easy to grow in a small space.
 Also, they produce just the right amount for 1 or 2 people.

-I've been growing these cucumbers for over a year and everyone I give them to says they are the best cucumber they every ate.
-I grow in containers/earthboxes and always get a huge yield regardless of variety.
-This summer I decided to see if cucumbers would produce in the heat and would bees come to pollinate.
+see if cucumbers would produce in the heat and would bees come to pollinate.
 Both happened and I'm keeping track of the # of picked cucumbers.
 I planted 3 seeds - 1 in a Root Pouch, 2 in an Earthbox in May.
 I picked my first cucumber on June 26 and 4 weeks later am up to 170 picked.
 The plants are still going strong.
 I have not sprayed at all but do cover the plants at night with tulle so the pickle worm moths don't invade.
 I have only lost one cucumber to a caterpillar.
-I've run out of people to give them to.
-My husband made pickles (haven't tried yet).

 I just ate my first of 2 grown in the garden here in North Central Florida.
 This may be the earliest I've ever gotten cucumbers here.
 And they are as good as I had hoped they would be - crisp, juicy, sweet and not at all bitter.
 Thanks for providing this one Dan, it is an excellent selection.